nbruso/ops-reading-notes/401_readingnotes/readingnotes_04.md

 # Reading Notes 4

 **What are three benefits of following CIS Benchmarks?**
-1. **Expertise Accumulation:** Access to the collective knowledge of a global IT and cybersecurity community.
+1. **Expertise Accumulation:** Access to the global IT and cybersecurity community.
-2. **Updated Guidance:** Regular updates provide step-by-step instructions for securing IT infrastructure.
+2. **Updated Guidance:** Regular updates with step-by-step instructions for securing IT infrastructure.
-3. **Compliance Management Consistency:** Assists in aligning with various regulatory requirements, enhancing compliance efforts.
+3. **Compliance Management Consistency:** Assists with various regulatory requirements for complaince purposes.

 **What are the seven core categories of CIS Benchmarks?**
 1. Operating Systems